mariateresachaves/BigBlueButton/ESOF-DOCS/Requirements/BigBlueButton Requirements.md

 Their **Road Map** is a way to cover the holes this process presents.
 Given that BigBlueButton was born in a university, they are well aware of the basic features expected from the users because, in the end, they are one of the target market.

+In order to understand if the users were satisfied with BBB’s requirements management we posted on BBB user’s forum the following questions:
+*As an user, if you presented an idea for a new feature and it was accepted by the development team, does the end result met your expectations?
+If not, what alterations would you suggest?*
+*Are you satisfied with the way new requirements are presented to BBB, or would you like to be more involved in the design of the requisites for the new features?*

+Unfortunately, we didn’t received any feedback and we were not able to get an immediate impression from the users.

+To collect or discover new requirements we analysed **Questionnaires** and we found technical requirements such as: the number of participants must not exceed 150, depending if they are using webcam and or not, when feature X will be implemented, issues concerning with the desktop sharing, etc. We have also tried out **user interfaces** on BBB’s demo (e.g. menus, layouts, chatting room, webcam and audio, etc.) and we’ve collected some important requirements related with the platform’s basic features.
+Lastly, we’ve gone through various **scenarios**, **user stories** (which are provided on BBB’s documentation) and **use cases**.

+Since the access to developers is not easy we couldn't **meet** or have an **interview** to collect possible requirements.
+The same happens to **observing and analysing** how they actually work, making the documentation and the forum the only sources of information.

 <p align=right>
   <a href="https://github.com/mariateresachaves/bigbluebutton/blob/master/ESOF-DOCS/Requirements/Index.md">Back to Index</a>